The value of research is highlighted in the Faculty of Mathematics through several activities and opportunities for undergraduate students.

 Many of our undergraduate researchers have achieved great success under the supervision of faculty members in the Faculty of Mathematics.
 This story of quantum discovery "Shape from Sound: Toward New Tools for Quantum Gravity" provides a recent example of one such remarkable achievement.
 Summer research students David Aasen and Tejal Bhamre (now graduate students at CalTech and Princeton, respectively) co-authored this paper with Professor Achim Kempf and were published in the top journal in physics.
 The article "Using sounds to reveal the shape of the Universe" explains how this research was able to bring together critical insights from mathematics in order to shed light on an important scientific problem.

-Undergraduate students may be permitted to enrol in graduate-level courses, at times to broaden their view of current research.
-For further information, contact the graduate office of the relevant Math faculty department/school.
+Interested in going beyond 400-level courses?
+Undergraduate students may be permitted to enrol in graduate-level courses to broaden their view of current research.
+For further information, contact the graduate office of the relevant Faculty of Mathematics department/school.

 The Jessie W.H.
 Zou Memorial Award for Excellence in Undergraduate Research - The Faculty of Mathematics is unique in offering a prestigious award for excellence in undergraduate research - the Jessie W.H.
 Zou Memorial Award for Excellence in Undergraduate Research.

 Professor Ming Li and his family have created this award in honour and memory of his late wife, Jessie Wenhui Zou.
 With this award, the family wishes to support research activities at the undergraduate level within the Faculty of Mathematics to carry on Jessie’s passion for education.